natalia-legarska/graphql-playground/README.md

 To send requests as authenticated user, it is necessary to click `Login` button in the top right corner.
 To send unauthenticated requests, user can click Logout in the same place.

+## Functionality

+In order to fetch data from the backend it's required to click `Fetch article` button.
+It triggers 2 requests to the api.
+If DOI identifier is given in the input field, it will return the data from the external api (assuming it's the correct DOI - example DOI: `10.1016/j.chb.2021.106722`).